brandur/sorg/content/drafts/postgres-atomicity.md

 is `xmax`, which is retrieved from shared memory managed by the postmaster.
-Every transaction that commits notifies the postmaster that it did, and `latestCompletedXid` will be updated if the `xid` is higher than what's already in there (more on this later).
+Every transaction that commits notifies the postmaster that it did, and `latestCompletedXid` will be updated if the `xid` is higher than what it already holds.
+(more on this later).

 Notice that it's the function's responsibility to add one